kostantinos-soiledis/Speech-Classification/README.md

 # Discussion of the Solution’s Performance
 - Our model yielded a high predictive performance, given different trial and error approaches that we did:
-We had developed Conv2D and RNN models independently, and thought of combining them to achieve a better score, as we have read in [1] and discussed above.
+We had developed Conv2D and RNN models independently, and thought of combining them to achieve a better score.
 - Since we were dealing with time series, we thought of using LSTM neurons.
 - We did batch normalization because it prevents overfitting and improves speed, performance and stability.
 - We used various dropout values after each layer to prevent overfitting.